Join us Monday-Friday from 11 am - 4 pm &

 (We do add seasonal items and new favorites, so our menu changes from time to time)

-We serve a variety of beverages including freshly squeezed lemonade and brewed hot pots & iced teas using quality loose teas.
+We serve a variety of beverages including freshly squeezed lemonade and brewed hot teas served in a cup or pot & iced teas, all using quality loose teas.

 We delight in our customers' satisfaction.
 Let us know what you need & we'll do everything we can to exceed your expectations.